What Benefit of Cloud Server vs. Dedicated Server

 With it being just your server, you also have a better sense of security.
 You can be completely sure that you aren’t sharing a server with any malicious website.
 This is particularly important for large businesses with sensitive data.

-Something which is important for many is the IP address too.
-With a dedicated server you get your own unique IP address, instead of sharing one with other websites.
-In short, if you arr sharing a server with a spam website then your website might not rank high, just because of this factor.
+Something important for many is the IP address too.
+With a dedicated server, you get your own unique IP address instead of sharing one with other websites.
+In short, if you are sharing a server with a spam website, then your website might not rank high just because of this factor.

 Which one is best for me?